Inter-procedural Two-Variable Herbrand Equalities: Conclusion

 \section{Conclusion}

-We provided an analysis which infers all inter-procedurally valid two-variable Herbrand equalities.
+We have provided an analysis which infers all inter-procedurally valid Herbrand equalities for programs where all assignments are taken into account whose right-hand sides depend on at most one variable.
 The novel analysis is based on three main ideas.
-First, we restricted general satisfiability, subsumption and equivalence to satisfiability, subsumption and equivalence w.r.t.\ run-time values only.
-Together with our factorization theorem, this allowed us to apply the monoidal methods from \cite{Gulwani07} to effectively infer all inter-procedurally valid two-variable Herbrand equalities, at least for programs, which we called \emph{initialization-restricted}.
-In the second step, we generalized these methods to arbitrary programs by introducing the extra distinction between \emph{large} values (which can be uniquely factored) and \emph{small} ones (of which there are only finitely many).
+First, we restricted general satisfiability, subsumption and equivalence to satisfiability, subsumption and equivalence w.r.t.\ a set of values subsuming all possible run-time values of a given program.
+Together with our factorization theorem, this allowed us to apply the monoidal methods from~\cite{Gulwani07} to effectively infer all inter-procedurally valid two-variable Herbrand equalities, at least for programs, which we called \emph{initialization-restricted}.
+In the second step, we abandoned this restriction by introducing the extra distinction between \emph{large} values (which can be uniquely factored) and \emph{small} ones (of which there are only finitely many).
 Finally, we showed how general Herbrand equalities could be handled.

-\IfShort{For convenience, we presented the construction for programs with global variables only.
-The techniques, however, can be extended to programs with both local and global variables as provided in the long version of this paper \cite{longversion}.} Our analysis of two-variable equalities runs in time polynomial in the size of the program and the maximal size of the terms occurring during the analysis.
-It remains open, though, whether it generally can be made polynomial-time if succinct representations of the occurring terms are employed.
+In Section~\ref{s:polytime} we then provided a polynomial-time algorithm which infers all two-variable Herbrand equalities for \emph{initialization-restricted} programs.
+For \emph{unrestricted} programs, we were at least able to verify in polynomial time whether or not a given equality is an invariant at a given program point.
+This algorithm could also be extended to \emph{general} Herbrand equalities (possibly containing more than one two variables).